serverlessworkflow/specification/contributing.md

 ## Reporting an Issue

-If you have a question consider opening a [discussion](https://github.com/serverlessworkflow/specification/discussions).
+If you have a question, consider opening a [discussion](https://github.com/serverlessworkflow/specification/discussions).

-To report an issue, or to suggest an idea for a change that you haven't had time to write-up yet, open an [issue](https://github.com/serverlessworkflow/specification/issues).
+To report an issue or to suggest an idea for a change that you haven't had time to write up yet, open an [issue](https://github.com/serverlessworkflow/specification/issues).
 It is best to check our existing [issues](https://github.com/serverlessworkflow/specification/issues) first to